 Notary services are available to all U.S. citizens and to foreign nationals for documents destined to be used in the United States.
-Please review the information below and confirm that we can notarize your document before you make your appointment online.
+Please review the information below and confirm that we can notarize your document before you before you request an appointment.

 What do you need?